How to Write a Services Page for Your Business Website

 By highlighting real-life experiences and success stories, you show the effectiveness of your services and how much you care about client satisfaction.

-7. How it works
+7. How It Works

 Okay, your ideal client sees that you’ll help them achieve their desired transformation, but what’s the process like?

 Yes, you’ll design a custom strategy for their business.
-But, can you give them an overview so they know how it works?
+But can you give them an overview so they know how it works?

 Make your process clear and easy to understand by providing a step-by-step overview of what they should expect from the moment they first contact you until project completion.

-8. “Why choose me/my offer” section
+8. “Why Choose Me” section

 Firstly, you can differentiate yourself from the competition.